Dongy-Adventure/front-end/README.md

-# SEII Tar's Maketplace Frontend
+# SEII Tar's Maketplace

-Frontend interface for the RubPuenKaoMai 2024 and CU first date website.
+Frontend interface for the SEII Tar's Maketplace which is the part of Software Engineering 2 (2110336)

 ## Prerequisites